Create ambience in any room with these simple interior design tipsJanuary 3, 2020

 Get a feeling for texture

 Unless ambience to you means minimalism, then don’t underestimate the impact of texture in your interior design.
 Adding texture in the form of faux furs, plants, wools, woods and cushions adds depth to the room – without having to overload it with different colours.

 This works especially well if the colour scheme you opt for is quite neutral, and adds an abundance of instant comfort to any room.
 It also allows you to experiment with additional decorations and accessories over time, keeping your ambient room fresh and contemporary as well as calm and relaxing.

 This clever trick (another one from the lighting faculty), involves accentuating certain elements of the room.
 If you’ve added a bookcase, for instance, install extra lighting at the front or back of the shelves.
 Similarly, you can highlight the frames of doors and light up coffee tables, entertainment units, and skirting boards with a warm, satisfying glow.

 The result is that you don’t always need to have the room lit by a bright lamp or ceiling light, and can instead enjoy this lazy detail lighting when you need a break from the bright, bustling world outside.

 Finally, with all of this in place, you can add the crucial details that will make your ambient environment entirely yours.
 Will it be a fluffy rug to lie on?
 Blankets to curl up in?
 An array of delicately scented candles and oils?

-Whatever you consider to be ambient, you can load your room with such subtle touches that resonate with you and you alone.
+Whatever you consider being ambient, you can load your room with such subtle touches that resonate with you and you alone.
 Whether it’s your personal retreat or a room to enjoy with others, it will now be an atmosphere resplendent with your own character – the very definition of ambience in your home.